 Following the filing of a Formal Complaint, and at any time prior to reaching a determination regarding responsibility, the Agency may facilitate an informal resolution process, including mediation, which does not involve a full investigation and adjudication.
-The Agency shall not require as a condition of employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of Formal Complaints of sexual harassment under Title IX.
+An informal resolution process is not available to resolve allegations that an employee sexually harassed a student, and the Agency shall not require as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of Formal Complaints of sexual harassment under Title IX.
 The Agency shall not require the parties to participate in an informal resolution process and may not offer an informal resolution process unless a Formal Complaint is filed.

 Before conducting any informal resolution process, the Agency will provide to the parties a written notice disclosing: (1) the allegations; (2) the requirements of the informal resolution process including the circumstances under which it precludes the parties from resuming a Formal Complaint arising from the same allegations, if any; (3) that at any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the Formal Complaint process; and, (4) any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared and whether the facilitator of the informal resolution process may be a witness in any subsequent Formal Complaint process.

 The Agency will obtain the parties' voluntary written consent to the informal resolution process.
-Any such informal resolution process shall be resolved within thirty

-(30) days of the written notice described in this paragraph, unless additional time is needed as determined by the Agency.
+Any such informal resolution process shall be resolved within thirty (30) days of the written notice described in this paragraph, unless additional time is needed as determined by the Agency.